 Because you are using pre-tax dollars, any withdrawals for expenses that are not qualified will be taxed as income and a 20% penalty will be charged.
-This penalty is waived if you're over age 65.
+This penalty is waived if you're over age $65.^{1}$

-2. How do I set up an HSA?
+How do I set up an HSA?

 If your health insurance plan meets the rules for a Health Savings Account, you set up the account with a trustee.
-A qualified HSA trustee can be a bank, an insurance company, or any organization already approved by the IRS to be a HSA trustee.
-This means you don't have to use your health insurance company to set up the HSA but can go somewhere else.
+A qualified HSA trustee can be a bank, an insurance company, or any organization already approved by the IRS to be an HSA trustee.
+This means you don't have to use your health insurance company to set up the HSA.

 Your money can be invested to earn interest over time for your future use.
-Manage these funds with the same care that you manage your IRA or retirement savings accounts.
-As you choose an institution to hold your HSA, consider the fees, interest rate and how easy it will be to deposit and withdraw money.
-To show the differences between the two plans, Table 1 highlights some of the key points of each.
+Manage these funds with the same care that you manage other bank accounts.
+As you choose an institution to hold your HSA, consider any fees, related interest rates, and how extension.umd.edu easy it will be to deposit and withdraw money.2 To show the differences between the two plans, Table 1 highlights some of the key points of each.